TheApeMachine/mcp-server-devops-bridge/README.md

 ### Extensible Agent System

 - **Agents-in-Agents** Have your AI agent (MCP client) create its own agents, and manage them.
-Each agent has access to a docker container running a Debian Linux system, is able to work iteratively, and can communicate with other agents.
+Each agent has access to a docker container running a Debian Linux system, a web browser, is able to work iteratively, and can communicate with other agents.

 ## 🛠️ Getting Started